-If a government were to come to power in the aftermath of a house price shock that had already pushed significant numbers into negative equity (say, in the aftermath of Brexit) the CGT - with sufficient public backing - could also be a vehicle for helping households who wanted to move house or needed to remortgage, but who were prevented from doing so because they had been pushed into negative equity.
-Households in negative equity could sell the land from underneath their homes to the CGT at a price that was closer to the precrash value, enabling them to pay down their mortgage debt.
+If a government were to come to power in the aftermath of a house price shock, the CGT - with sufficient public backing - could also be a vehicle for helping households who wanted to move house or needed to remortgage, but who were prevented from doing so because they had been pushed into negative equity.
+Households in negative equity could sell the land from underneath their homes to the CGT at a price that was closer to the pre-crash value, enabling them to pay down their mortgage debt.